 • 11+ English and Maths: ISEB and public school exams, including pre-tests.

-• 13+ English, Latin, Ancient Greek, History and Maths: ISEB and public school entrance exams
+• 13+ English, Latin and Ancient Greek: ISEB and public school entrance exams

-• GCSE/IGCSE English, Latin, Ancient Greek and History (All exam boards)
+• GCSE/IGCSE Latin and Ancient Greek (All exam boards)

 • A-level Latin (All exam boards)